Pion condensation at rotation in magnetic field, electric and scalar potential wells: Conclusion

-In Sect. \ref{sect-ignor} the question was studied about instability of the charged pion vacuum in the rotation frame at ignorance of the Meissner effect and the London moment.
+In Sect. \ref{sect-ignor} the question was studied about instability of the charged pion vacuum in the comoving frame at ignorance of the Meissner effect and the London moment.
 We considered the possibility of the creation from the vacuum of the charged pion field supervortex in the local flat frame characterized by a large winding number $\nu>0$.
-First, we suggested that there is no external uniform magnetic field $H$ or, if it is, the quantities $|eH\nu|, (eH)^2R^2$ are much smaller than either $\nu^2/R^2$ or $|m^{*2}|$, and the internal magnetic field $h$ can be neglected.
+First, we suggested that there is no external uniform magnetic field $H$ or, if it is, the quantities $|eH\nu|, (eH)^2R^2$ are much smaller than either $\nu^2/R^2$ or $|m^{*2}|$, and the internal magnetic field $h$ and vector potential can be neglected.
 The latter statement holds provided the vortex condensate field remains rather weak.
-With the pion vortex there is associated a weak current density in the local flat frame for $|\phi|^2\ll 1/l_\phi^2$, cf. Eqs. (\ref{jlab}), (\ref{estA}).
-A very weak magnetic field of the vortex decreases exponentially at $r\gg l_h$, as it was demonstrated in Appendix A. We briefly repeated the key results of \cite{Voskresensky:2023znr,Voskresensky:2024ivv} and additionally considered the case $m^{*2}<0$.
+With the pion vortex there is associated a weak current density in the local flat frame for $|\phi|^2\ll 1/l_\phi^2$, cf. Eqs. (\ref{jlab}), (\ref{estA}), $l_\phi$ is the coherence length given in Eq. (\ref{Bessel}).
+A very weak own magnetic field of the vortex decreases exponentially at $r\ \gg l_h$, as it was demonstrated in Appendix \ref{AppendixA}, $l_h$ is the magnetic field penetration depth given in Eq. (\ref{lhlength}).
+We briefly repeated the key results of \cite{Voskresensky:2023znr,Voskresensky:2024ivv} and additionally considered the case $m^{*2}<0$.

 For $m^{*2}<0$ the vacuum is unstable for creation of the charged pion field already in absence of the external electric potential, for $V=0$, and for $\Omega=0$ (for $\nu=0$).
 Stability is provided by the self-interaction, $\lambda>0$.